alik096312/AICT-FINAL-PROJECT/README.md

 Project Structure
 graphql
 Copy code
-/project
-  ├── index.html             # Main landing page (projectaict.html in your files)
-  ├── product5.html          # Oatmeal Raisin Cookies page
-  ├── product6.html          # Butter Shortbread page
-  ├── about.html             # About Us page (link placeholder)
-  ├── contact.html           # Contact Us page (link placeholder)
-  ├── recipies.html          # Recipes page (link placeholder)
-  ├── place_order.html       # Place order form (link placeholder)
-  ├── assets/                # Images and other static files │     ├── cookiep5.png
-  │     ├── cookiep6.png
-  │     ├── ...

 How to Run Locally
 Clone the Repository:
-bash
-Copy code

 git clone https://github.com/your-repo/bakery-website.git

-Navigate to the Project Folder: bash
+Navigate to the Project Folder:
-Copy code

 cd bakery-website

-Open in Browser: Open the index.html file in your preferred browser to start exploring the website.
+Open in Browser:

+Open the index.html file in your preferred browser to start exploring the website.
 Customization
 To customize product information: